 The Transfer Studies, A.A. allows you to explore different subjects or concentrate on a specific course plan that will best meet your in-state (and even some out-of-state) transfer goals.
 If you hope to transfer to a specific program or school, one of our advisors can help structure your AACC studies specifically for that purpose.
 The result?
 You get a well-rounded associate degree preparing you for further studies and successful career.

 Loading... in the AACC College Catalog.

-As a surgical technologist, you will be trained to prepare patients and operating rooms, and prep surgical teams for surgery.
+As a surgical technologist, you will be trained to prepare patients, operating rooms and surgical teams for surgery.
 With this degree, you will have ample opportunities to work in hospitals, surgical centers and other health care industries as part of the surgical team.
-The program prepares graduates for the surgical technologists national certification examination.
+The program prepares graduates for the surgical technologists' national certification examination.

 For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook (sponsored by the Bureau of Labor Statistics), and check out AACC’s Career Coach to discover the perfect career for you.

 The surgical technology program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).